-Express compresses the total to 3–8 business days.
-Standard intra-EU shipping on a t-shirt starts at €4.79 (+€1.45 per add-on item), with no customs friction.
+Express compresses the total to roughly 3–8 business days.
+According to PodVector's Printful shipping guide, standard intra-EU shipping on a t-shirt starts at €4.79 first item / €1.45 per additional item — with no customs friction inside the union.

 The UK and the EFTA states (Switzerland, Norway, Iceland, Liechtenstein) sit outside the EU customs union — separate rate tables, separate transit windows, and real customs risk for cross-border orders.